 To create your own scatter chart using this sample data in Tableau Public, follow this tutorial.

 Download the CT Districts-Income-Grades sample data in Excel format, or view and download the Google Sheets version.
 The data file consists of three columns: district, median household income, and test score levels.

 Install and start up the free Tableau Public desktop application for Mac or Windows.
 It may require several minutes to complete this process.
 Tableau Public’s welcome page includes three sections: Connect, Open, and Discover.

 Under Connect, you can choose to upload a Microsoft Excel file, or choose Text file to upload a CSV file, or other options.
 Or to connect to a server, such as Google Sheets, click More… to connect to your account.
 After you successfully connect to your data source, you will see it under Connections in the Data Source tab.
-Under Sheets, you will see two tables,
+Under Sheets, you will see two tables, data and notes.

 - In the Data source screen, click on the orange Sheet 1 tab (in the lower-left corner) to go to your worksheet, where you will build the chart.

 Although it may feel overwhelming at first, the key is learning where to drag items from the Data pane (left) into the main worksheet.
 Tableau marks all data fields in blue (for discrete values, mostly text fields or numeric labels) or green (for continuous values, mostly numbers).

 In your worksheet, drag the Grade Levels field into the Rows field above the charting area, which for now is just empty space.
 See Figure 6.55 for this dragging step and the following two steps.
 Tableau will apply a summation function to it, and you will see